tomheon/diffscuss/README.md

 We at Hut 8 Labs originally developed diffscuss to help us do code reviews when we were onsite with a client who didn't have their own code review system.
-We found ourselves emailing diffs back and forth, writing things like "about halfway through the diff you do X, maybe you should do Y?"
-Eventually we started writing comments right in the diffs themselves, with markers like "EWJ REVIEW!!!" and thought "There has to be a better way."
+Since a life without code reviews just isn't worth living for us, we found ourselves emailing diffs back and forth to each other, with messages like "about halfway through the diff you do X, maybe you should do Y?"
+Eventually we even started inserting comments right in the attached diffs themselves--comments like "EWJ RENAME THIS VARIABLE OR DIE IN A FIRE!!!"--which worked surprisingly well, except that:

-Now, about 6 months into using diffscuss, we've grown to love its support for code reviews in our editors--where we're already efficient at reading and navigating code--and especially its abililty to jump directly from a comment to the corresponding line of actual source, which lowers the activation energy for addressing reviews and actually making all those little suggested improvements.
+* it was easy to miss comments and replies in large diffs, even when the comments were all caps and followed by multiple exclamation points

+* it was a pain to co-ordinate reviews and replies from even two other people

+* it was a pain to track down the actual source lines a comment referred to, which meant an unpleasantly high activation energy for applying small fixes and suggestions

+So we created diffscuss--a code review format based on unified diffs, with editor support for threaded inline comments, basic review management and git integration, and (best of all) support for jumping right from a comment to the local source it addresses, without ever leaving the comfort of Emacs (or, because Hut 8's own Matt Papi is a Vimmortal, Vim).

 ## What Does a Diffscuss Review Look Like?